A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Introduction

 Broadly speaking mathematical models of human physiology may serve one of two purposes: elucidation of the detailed mechanisms which comprise the complex systems underlying observed physiology; or prediction of outcomes from the complex system, for the purposes of medical intervention to ameliorate undesirable outcomes.
-In principle these two objectives interact: a model which explains the detailed mechanisms, if physiologically accurate and compatible with observed data, will of course be good for prediction.
-However, in many complex human physiological systems, basic understanding of the mechanisms involved is still developing.
-It is arguably the case that simple, interpretable, models which are trained on observed data may suffice for the purpose of prediction and control, in situations where the detailed underlying physiological mechanisms are not yet fully understood.
-Additionally, human physiological data are often sparse, implying a limited capacity for resolving high-fidelity physiological details and unique physiological inference.
-The human glucose-insulin system provides an important example of a system where these issues come in to play because in most settings, insulin---representing two of three dominant state variables---is never measured.
-Moreover, depending on the purpose of the study and the structure and size of the available data, one needs to decide the required level of model fidelity, \cite{hripcsak2017high}.
-Here, because we aim to resolve the mean and variance of glucose dynamics, we ignore higher-fidelity physiology and build a lower-fidelity model in a way that it includes common, clinically-relevant inputs.
-The objective of this paper is to introduce a simple modeling framework for the human glucose-insulin system, which is interpretable, can be trained on and largely limited to \emph{observed} data and then has predictive capability, in a predictive test data sense.
+In principle, these two objectives interact: a model which explains the detailed mechanisms, if physiologically accurate and compatible with observed data, will of course be good for prediction.
+However, human physiological data are often too sparse for use in resolving high-fidelity physiological details; moreover, this sparsity can induce severe model unidentifiability that impedes inference efficiency and results in suboptimal predictive performance.
+One approach to mitigate unidentifiability issues with high-fidelity models is to constrain inference.
+However, in this paper, we focus on how model reduction and stochastic closure techniques can be applied to physiologic models to make them more identifiable from available data.
+This, of course, comes with a cost of reduced fidelity; however, we find that this tradeoff often sides with model simplicity, especially when data are low-fidelity (i.e. sparse and noisy) and the underlying system is not fully understood (i.e. available ``high-fidelity" models have substantial inadequacies).
+The human glucose-insulin system provides an important example of this challenge because in many settings, insulin\footnote[1]{Here, we refer to internal insulin levels such as plasma insulin or interstitial insulin; not the dosages of medication.}---a dominant state variable---is rarely measured.